 I often lay these traps on the edges of pots, or make little holders out of old, bent forks to hold them horizontally or vertically, as needed.
 Where to find pre-made yellow sticky traps and holders online.

-Food Grade Diatomaceous Earth – Controls larvae
+Food Grade Diatomaceous Earth – Controls larvae and adults

 Always wear a simple dust mask when working with DE: Inhaling any kind of dust is never a good idea.